This series of articles will examine Spring Boot features. This fourth

 simple internationalized clock application as an example.
 The clock

-application will allow the user to select Locale
+application will allow the user to select Locale and

 Complete source code for the series and for this part are available on Github.